 CU-Boulder offers interdisciplinary and professional graduate certificate programs to complement your traditional education.
-Two of these programs of particular interest to ENVS students include the Graduate Certificate Program in Environment, Policy and Society (EPS) described below and the Graduate Certificate Program in Renewable and Sustainable Energy (RSE).
+Programs of particular interest to ENVS students include the Graduate Certificate Program in Environment, Policy and Society (EPS) described below, the Graduate Certificate Program in Renewable and Sustainable Energy (RSE) and the Graduate Certificate in Environmental Justice.
 A full listing of certificate programs may also be found on the Graduate Admissions website.

 For undergraduate certificate programs please visit the Undergraduate Curriculum section of our website.

 Environmental issues -- water policy, wilderness preservation, air quality, energy development, and global climate change -- transcend ordinary academic boundaries.
 Policy analyses to deal with these problems must integrate insights and information from many different disciplines.
 The Graduate Certificate program draws on courses in Anthropology, Biology, Economics, Geography, Philosophy, Political Sciences, Psychology, Sociology, the College of Architecture and Planning, the College of Business, the College of Engineering, the School of Journalism and Mass Communication, and the School of Law.